1. Pride on the Big Screen

 5. The Pride March

-We simply can't talk about this without mentioning the grand culmination of all these wonderful events where the imposed limits prevent everyone from coming together.
-For the Pride March, a vibrant popular event that will fill the streets of Paris and beyond with the colors of the rainbow, we gather on Saturday, June 28, starting at 1:30 PM at the Palais Royal-Musée du Louvre metro station.
-The parade, filled with love and songs, made up of associations, unions, collectives, and supportive citizens, will march all the way to Place de la Nation.
+You can't mention it enough, as it represents the culmination of this multitude of events where the imposed limit prevents everyone from gathering together.
+For the Pride March, a huge popular event that will fill the streets of Paris and beyond with the colors of the rainbow, let's meet on Saturday, June 28, starting at 1:30 PM at the Palais Royal-Louvre Museum metro station.
+The parade, loud with love and songs, made up of associations, unions, collectives, and supportive citizens, will march all the way to the Place de la Nation.
 There, a Grand Final Stage will be set up for 6 hours of live music from 5 PM to 11 PM, in front of 50,000 spectators !
-Not sure if you want to be part of it ?
-"Whether you're alone or in a group, queer or an ally,"would you or curious, your place is in the street with us », writes Inter-LGBT on their website.
+Not sure if you want to be part of it?
+“Whether you're alone or in a group, queer or an ally,”activist or curious, your place is on the street with us », writes Inter-LGBT on their website.
 The struggle will always prioritize the strength of the collective over the harshness of individualism.

 Voir cette publication sur Instagram